 - Blend until the texture is nice and consistent

-- Taste-test the smoothie and adjust flavor to your liking (add pineapple or more banana).
+- Taste-test the smoothie and adjust the flavor to your liking (add blackberries or more banana).

 This Shake is a powerful option for those who want to avoid the high cost or simply try this natural alternative to regular protein-powder shakes.

 If you want a full list of what you should be consuming Pre, during, and post-workout, click here.

 It is important to remember that protein plays an essential role in all of our bodily functions.
 It is necessary for each cell to survive.
 However, it isn’t the only thing our body needs to run efficiently.